cosmastech/cosmastech.github.io/_posts/2026-01-16-simplicity-matters.md

 There are plenty of things that I won't use in Laravel because I recognize they don't fit my use case.
 Hey, [have I mentioned that I don't like model events and observers](https://cosmastech.com/2024/08/18/laravel-observers-and-models.html)?
 They cause indirection, don't fire when inserting records in bulk, and are hard to discover.
 So I don't use them for projects I work on.

 But it's important to note that while some things are difficult to use at scale work great for a single developer who has the entire project in their head.
+I encourage you to consider your working environment with an open-mind, doing your best to not be emotionally attached to the code you have written.

+For those who are interested, I like Models to function as:

+* a simple data holder with appropriate casts and maybe some "ask me about" methods (`canReceiveStripePayments()`)
+* a way to query for related Models via relationships
+* an excellent query builder with convenient scopes
+* a novel way to think about my data access patterns
+* building blocks of integration tests through Factories

+I don't put a lot of functional logic in them.
+I do not feel these Models don't suffer from anemia, they thrive.

 ## Dogma versus Pragmatism